maxmpz/powerampapi/poweramp_provider_example/readme.md

 Please note that the Scanner intents sent to Poweramp will be only processed if your app is on the foreground, or if Poweramp is a foreground process (either Poweramp UI is visible or Poweramp is playing).
 If this is not true, scan service is a subject to the Android 8+ background services policy and your intent will be ignored.

-Use [EXTRA_PROVIDER from PowerampAPI.java](../poweramp_api_lib/src/main/java/com/maxmpz/poweramp/player/PowerampAPI.java#L1694) for fine-grained scan just for your provider.
-If not specified, Poweramp will scan all known folders and providers.
+Use a complete provider path in [EXTRA_PATH from PowerampAPI.java](../poweramp_api_lib/src/main/java/com/maxmpz/poweramp/player/PowerampAPI.java), for example `@com.example.provider/` or `@com.example.provider/encodedTree/encodedDocument/`, for a targeted provider scan.
+The old `EXTRA_PROVIDER` plus relative `EXTRA_PATH` form remains accepted for compatibility.
+If no target is specified, Poweramp scans the Music Folders selected for the requested scan mode.

 ### Rescan